ADGEfficiency/programming-resources/fundamentals/programming.md

 - [what is a program](#what-is-a-program) - *what are programs made of* - abstractions & interfaces, documentation, testing, properties of languages, OOP & functional programming, language landscape
 - [practice of programming](#practice-of-programming) - *what programmers do* - read code, googling for error messages, debugging, refactoring
 - [principles of programming](#principles-of-programming) - *laws, mindsets and rules* - simplicity, KISS, YAGNI, DRY, maintainability,
-- [art of programming](#art-of-programming) - *what makes a program good* - simplicity, readibility, names, functions, classes
+- [art of programming](#art-of-programming) - *what makes a program good* - simplicity, readability, names, functions, classes
 - [philosophy of programming](#philosophies-of-programming) - *coherent collections of all the above* - agile, literate programming, TDD, clean code

 ![](assets/1907-Vlaminck-chatou-bridge.jpg)

-*Die Brücke von Chatou - Maurice de Vlaminck - 1907*
+*Die Brücke von Château - Maurice de Vlaminck - 1907*

 # Key takeaways